-Canada loves it’s newcomers and makes it much easier to purchase your home here in the first three years of landing.
+Welcome to Canada!
+Canada loves its newcomers and makes it much easier to purchase your home here in the first three years of landing.

-Usually, in order to get a mortgage, Canadians must be employed in a full time permanent position for 3-6 months (depending on the lender) before they are eligible for a Canadian mortgage.
-This lender rule ensures that employees have passed the standard probation with the new employer.
-On top of that, you’ll be asked to show your credit activity and patterns, either by providing a credit report or through alternative sources.
-An example of an acceptable alternative is a landlord’s letter showing twelve months of on-time payments, utility bills that show regular payments being made for at least a year.
+Usually, in order to get a mortgage, Canadians must be employed in a full-time permanent position for 3-6 months (depending on the lender) before they are eligible for a Canadian mortgage.
+This lender rule ensures that employees have passed the standard probation with their new employer.
+On top of this, you’ll be asked to show your credit activity and patterns, either by providing a credit report or through alternative sources.
+An example of an acceptable alternative is a landlord’s letter showing twelve months of on-time payments, or utility bills that show regular payments being made for at least a year.

 People who are landed immigrants or on a working visa and have been employed for a minimum of six months can get up to 95% financing of their home in Canada, as long as they have a strong international credit report or can provide alternatives to the local credit rating.

 People who are landed immigrants and are not working yet can get a 65% mortgage at best rates without even showing a source of income.

 You’ll need to show a status of permanent residency (PR), a substantial down payment (35% or more), and prove that you can carry the monthly payments without a local income.
 To qualify for the “New to Canada Program”, you must: